biolink/biolink-model/guidelines/curating-the-model.md

 This is the one source of truth for the model and thus any changes must be directed to the Biolink Model YAML.

+This section tries to explore on how to go about adding new classes and slots to the model.

 ### Adding an Entity class

-An entity class represents entities like Genes, Diseases or Chemical Substances.
+An entity class represents entities like Genes, Diseases, Chemical Substances, etc.

 Instances of these Entity class are represented as nodes in a graph.

-Biolink Model has several entitie classes like `gene`, `disease`, `phenotypic feature`, `chemical substance`.
+Biolink Model has several entitiy classes like `gene`, `disease`, `phenotypic feature`, `chemical substance`.

 All these classes are arranged in a hierarchy with the root of all entities being the `named thing` class.

 To add an entity class to Biolink Model you need to determine the following,
   - What is an appropriate name for this entity?
     - The name for an entity should be clear and concise.
-It should describe the instances of this class
+It should describe instances of this class
   - Where in the [`named thing` hierarchy](https://biolink.github.io/biolink-model/docs/NamedThing) does the new class fit?
-    - Determine what the immediate parent for this is
+    - Determine what the immediate parent for this class is going to be
   - What are the slots that this class can have (in addition to its inherited slots)?
-    - What are the properties that this entity ought to have
+    - Determine what additional properties that this class ought to have
   - Do certain slots have to be constrained to certain values?
-    - Are there properties (new) or inherited properties whose value have to be constrained to a certain value space?
+    - Determine whether there are properties (new or inherited) whose value have to be constrained to a certain value space
   - What are the valid namespace prefixes for identifiers of instances of this class?
-    - For representing an instance of this entity determine the identifier namespace and a valid prefixes
+    - For representing an instance of this entity class determine the identifier namespace and valid prefix(es)
   - What are the mapping(s) for this class?
-    - Mappings are a way of rooting this new entity in the context of other ontologies, thesauri, controlled vocabularies and taxonomies
+    - Mappings are a way of rooting this new entity classs in the context of other ontologies, thesauri, controlled vocabularies and taxonomies
-    - Determine if the level of granularity for your mappings.
-Mappings be divided into 5 types depending on its granularity: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`
+    - Determine the level of granularity for your mappings where they can be divided into 5 types: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`

-As an example, let's consider the definition of class `gene`,
+As an example, let's consider the definition of the entity class `gene`,

 ```yaml
   gene:
     is_a: gene or gene product
     aliases: ['locus']